About Midway Peace Park

 The park serves as both as a destination along the Green Line, which has few parks along its route, and as an important local park for the surrounding residents and schools.
 Additionally, the park allows infiltration and storage for over 370,000 gallons of stormwater (which is over half of an Olympic swimming pool).

-By community vote, Parks Commission, and City Council approval, the park was named Midway Peace Park in March 2018.
+By community vote, Parks & Recreation Commission, and City Council approval, the park was named Midway Peace Park in March 2018.
 A grand opening was held in 2020 and Midway Peace Park was fully completed in 2021.

 Midway Peace Park Map (PDF)